SarthakVerma26/291197_python_mini-project/README.md

 # Python_mini-project
+ Note: Use the Asset folder provided with the code to run the code successfully.

 ## Space Shooter Game
  The Arcade Shooting game built using Python

  ## How To Play:
  1. Use "A" for moving left
  2. Use "D" for moving right